mbodiai/embodied-agents/README.md

 └─ tests/ ..............
 Unit tests
 ```

 ## Contributing

-We believe in the power of collaboration and open-source development.
-This platform is designed to be shared, extended, and improved by the community.
  See the [contributing guide](CONTRIBUTING.md) for more information.

 Feel free to report any issues, ask questions, ask for features, or submit PRs.